 Is Seville expensive for tourists?

 Seville is more affordable than many European cities.
 You can find good deals on places to stay and eat, like tapas.
 While some attractions cost money, there are many free things to see and do.
+You can check my Seville on a budget guide for that.